netgen-layouts/layouts-core/README.md

 $ composer test
 ```

-This will use an in memory SQLite database.
+This will use an in-memory SQLite database.

 You can also run unit tests on a real database.
 Create an empty MySQL database
 and run the tests with: